 Finding the Best Things to do on a St Pete Beach Getaway

 St. Pete Beach offers a complete beach vacation in a tidy little package.
 Wide, sandy beach, and warm gulf water provide a perfect backdrop for beach hotels.
 You have your choice of beaches from the fully supported St Pete Beach strip to laid back parks and everything in between.
 Off the beach, there’s all the city life of modern Tampa and small-town Florida hospitality waiting for you up and down the coast.
-There’s so much to do in Saint Petersburg that you might have to make more than one weekend getaway to do it all.
+There’s so much to do in Saint Petersburg that you might have to make more than a weekend getaway to do it all.

 As always, the views and opinions expressed are entirely our own, and we only recommend brands and destinations that we 100% stand behind.